COMMUNITY OUTREACH

 Atlanta Capital Volunteers at the Atlanta Community Food Bank

-In August, two groups of Atlanta Capital employees volunteered at the Atlanta Community Food Bank’s Hunger Action Center to help sort and pack food.
-In total, we helped sort more than seven thousand pounds of food and donated items to benefit families in need!
+On August 14 and 15, two groups of Atlanta Capital employees volunteered at the Atlanta Community Food Bank’s Hunger Action Center to help sort and pack food for our surrounding community in need.

 About the Atlanta Community Food Bank